ilyasssed/RadarRepo/report.md

         self.fc2 = nn.Linear(5,5)
         self.fc3 = nn.Linear(5,1)
 ```
-A fuully connected layer is represented by nn.Linear object.The first parameter being the number of nodes in the first layer, which is  for the first layer the number of features of one line of X. The second paramter is the number of nodes in the next layer, which is for the last layer, the number of labels which is one in our case, and it is the volume we want to predict.
+A fully connected layer is represented by nn.Linear object.The first parameter being the number of nodes in the first layer, which is  for the first layer the number of features of one line of X. The second paramter is the number of nodes in the next layer, which is for the last layer, the number of labels which is one in our case, and it is the volume we want to predict.
 After defining the architecture of the model, we define how data will go through our model using a forward() method.
 def forward(self,x):